Restless Sleep

 Is restless sleep the same as insomnia?

 Not necessarily.
-People use “restless sleep” broadly to describe many different experiences, while insomnia is a clinical concept with more specifically defined criteria.
+People use "restless sleep" broadly to describe many different experiences, while insomnia is a clinical concept with more specifically defined criteria.
+The two can overlap — someone with insomnia would likely describe their sleep as restless — but many restless nights do not meet formal insomnia definitions.

 Can stress affect sleep quality?

 Many educational sources discuss stress as a common influence on sleep patterns.
 The relationship is frequently described as bidirectional — poor sleep may intensify stress, and stress may disrupt sleep.
+Many patient-facing references describe this loop as a common target of behavioral sleep interventions.